dtrdnk/argocd-working-example/README.md

-# argocd-work-demo
+# argocd-working-example
-Work ArgoCD demo.
+Working example of using ArgoCD.
 From scratch to full